-Detail Applicable range Financial regs para Internal governance Accountable officer Resources Committee SPA Board Scottish Government Initial business case (IBC), £1m to £3m 4.5 Recommend Approve n/a n/a n/a Full business case >£3m 4.5 Recommend n/a Approve n/a n/a (Total cost to the service over five years appraisal period.
-Revenue, capital and reform costs excluding savings and including all existing costs including officer and staff costs) 29 Major investment (as defined by SPFM) >£5m 4.5 Recommend n/a Recommend n/a Approve (The creation, acquisition, development or maintenance of an asset with a lifespan beyond the current financial year and total anticipated whole-life cost of £5m ie capital expenditure).
-30 Business case change control n/a 4.5 n/a n/a n/a n/a n/a Changes from IBC to FBC Summary of movements in costs and benefits from the approved initial business case to be provided. • If the preferred option in the IBC changes significantly following approval, a short
+Detail Applicable range Financial regs para Internal governance Accountable officer Resources Committee SPA Board Scottish Government 29 Major investment (as defined by SPFM) >£5m 4.5 Recommend n/a Recommend n/a Approve (The creation, acquisition, development or maintenance of an asset with a lifespan beyond the current financial year and total anticipated whole-life cost of £5m ie capital expenditure).
+30 Business case change control n/a 4.5 n/a n/a n/a n/a n/a Changes from IBC to FBC Summary of movements in costs and benefits from the approved initial business case to be provided.
+If the preferred option in the IBC changes significantly following approval, a short briefing note should be provided to CE/RC Members explaining the movement in advance of the FBC.
+31 Business case change control Changes to cost or savings following FBC approval Other non-financial changes ie non- financial benefits, scope, timeline, etc will be monitored and reported to ARAC as Forecast 20% or £0.5m overspend of cost or lower saving per the approved FBC 4.5 iginally approved by gs and may choose to